GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 The user spends 1 ki to inflict a ranged undamaging attack against a creature within a number of yards equal to their level + remaining ki.
 For a number of minutes equal to their level, the struck foe retain a mildly glowing marking.
 While marked this way, the evoker may have that foe emit light like a torch.
 Additionally, it may use an action or reaction to inflict both a radiant attack and a ki attack against that foe, but ends this technique's effect when they do.

 **Mortal Ray**
 The user spends 2 ki as an action or reaction to fire a very narrow beam of energy at a foe within a number of yards equal to their level + their remaining ki points.
-This is a piercing attack and is a ray (like that of a wand or spell).
+This is a piercing ray attack.

 **Penultimate Wave**
 User spends at least 12 ki as an action to focus their ki.
 As an action or reaction within a number of phases equal to the amount of ki spent on the technique -10, the user may loose a blast of energy against a foe within a number of yards equal to the sum of their total attributes + their heroism.
 This inflicts 10 ki attacks against the foe.
 Additionally, if any of the attacks were successful, the user may inflict a single attack against the foe of any type of their choice.
 If 10 total attacks were successful as a result of this technique, the user recuperates 1d4-1 points of ki.